-Changes in Assumptions - For the actuarial valuation as of June 30, 2017, healthcare related assumptions, including per capita healthcare cost and healthcare trend rates, were updated based on experience through June 30, 2017.
+Changes in Assumptions - For the actuarial valuation as of June 30, 2018, healthcare related assumptions, including per capita healthcare cost and healthcare trend rates, were updated based on experience through June 30, 2018.

 Discount Rate - The discount rate used to measure the total OPEB liability was based on a blended rate for each valuation group.
-The blended rate used to measure the June 30, 2016 total OPEB liability (for CEFA's net OPEB liability reported as of June 30, 2017) consists of the 20-Bond G.O.
-Index rate of 2.85% as of June 30, 2016, as reported by Bond Buyer Index (general obligation, 20 years to maturity, mixed quality), when prefunding assets are not available to pay benefits, and 7.28% when prefunding assets are available to pay benefits.
-The blended rate used to measure the June 30, 2017 total OPEB liability consists of the 20-year Municipal G.O.
-Bond AA Index rate of 3.56% as of June 30, 2017, as reported by Fidelity Index, when prefunding assets are not available to pay benefits, and 7.28% when prefunding assets are available to pay benefits.
+The blended rate used to measure the June 30, 2018 total OPEB liability consists of the 20-Bond G.O.
+Index rate of 3.62% as of June 30, 2018, as reported by Fidelity, when prefunding assets are not available to pay benefits, and 7.00% when prefunding assets are available to pay benefits.
 The cash flow projections used to calculate the blended discount rate were developed assuming that prefunding agreements in which actuarially determined normal costs are shared between employees and the State will continue and that the required contributions will be made on time and as scheduled in future years.
 The prefunding agreements are subject to collective bargaining and legislative approval.
 Detailed information on the blended discount rates by valuation group is available in the State of California Retiree Health Benefits Program GASB Nos.
-74 and 75 Actuarial Valuation Report as of June 30, 2017, on the State Controller's Office website, at www.SCO.ca.gov.
+74 and 75 Actuarial Valuation Report as of June 30, 2018, on the State Controller's Office website, at www.SCO.ca.gov.

 The long-term expected rate of return on OPEB plan investments was determined by CalPERS using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 Expected compound (geometric) returns were calculated over a closed period.
-Based on separate expected nominal returns for the short-term (first 10 years) and the long-term (11-60 years), a single expected return rate of 7.28% was calculated for years 1-60.
+Based on separate expected nominal returns for the short-term (first 10 years) and the long-term (11+ years), a single expected return rate of 7.00% was calculated for the combined short-term and long-term periods.
 If applied to expected cash flows during that period, the resulting present value of benefits is expected to be consistent with the present value of benefits that would be determined by applying the short and long-term expected rates to the same cash flows.